Transport-for-the-North/Land-Use/docs/population/model_structure.rst

 based on the datasets and applied to the Land-Use Base DVectors, to derive targets.

-As the ONS regional population projections only cover up to 2043 at the time of developing the forecasts, the growth targets up to 2053 have been extrapolated from the final year of 2043.
+As the ONS regional population projections only cover up to 2043 at the time of developing the forecasts, the growth targets from 2043 to 2053 have been extrapolated, using national growth projections, from the final year of 2043.

 As the Labour Market & Skills data only projects up to 2035, this data has been extrapolated for use in the forecasts.
 For this, the SIC 1 digit / SOC segment splits were taken from the final year of 2035 and then the population growth from 2035 onwards has been used to align the jobs growth with the total population.
+This maintains the same jobs per resident ratio at the regional level.

 The population targets are calculated prior to the main forecast process, in the following script:

 - reformat_forecast_population_input_data.py

-The target hdf files contain the forecast years required - further years can be calculated and added as hdf keys.
+The target hdf files contain the forecast years required - additional years can be calculated and added as as separate key within the hdf.

 The config files are set up to allow various input targets, as well as the option to maintain Base Land-Use distributions for specific segments.
 This allows for flexibility and additional targets to be processed and added in